 Some foods can help in the prevention of symptoms.

-Probiotics (containing Lactobacillus acidophilus and Bifidobacterium) and prebiotics
+- Probiotics (containing Lactobacillus acidophilus a and Bifidobacterium) and prebiotics

 A high-fiber diet may help relieve constipation in some cases of IBS, but it may also worsen some symptoms such as bloating and gas.
 The current recommended daily fiber intake is 20-35 grams daily.
-Most people fall short of this daily fiber intake and can benefit from a small increase in fiber, but it is best to increase the amount in your diet slowly.
+Most people fall short of this daily fiber intake and can benefit from a small increase in fiber, but it is best to increase the amount in your diet slowly to reduce gas.

 A low FODMAP diet may also help relieve symptoms of IBS.
 FODMAP refers to a group of short-chain carbohydrates (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols) that are not well absorbed in the small intestine and are rapidly fermented by bacteria in the gut.
 These bacteria produce gas, which can contribute to IBS symptoms.
 The lists of foods both high and low in FODMAPs are extensive.
 The International Foundation for Functional Gastrointestinal Disorders, Inc. (IFFGD) has suggestions of foods to eat and foods to avoid if you follow the FODMAP diet for IBS.
 Talk to your doctor for more information.

 Foods to avoid or limit if you have IBS

 - Dairy products, including milk and cheese (Lactose intolerance symptoms can be similar to IBS symptoms.)

 - Certain vegetables that increase gas (such as cauliflower, broccoli, cabbage, Brussels sprouts) and legumes (such as beans)

 - Foods high in sugars